kuflievskiy/ellipsis-input/README.md

 # ellipsis-input
-This plugin is used to make autocomplete `input` fields work like if it has `text-overflow:ellipsis` CSS attribute.
+This plugin is used to make autocomplete `input` field work like if it has `text-overflow:ellipsis` CSS attribute.

 # Usage Example
 ```js